Brief overview of brown recluse spiders

 Are brown recluse spiders dangerous?

 Yes, brown recluse spiders are dangerous.
 Though they are not aggressive and only bite if directly handled or threatened, a brown recluse spider bite needs to be taken seriously and requires medical attention.
-Symptoms of a brown recluse bite include:
+The symptoms of a brown recluse bite include:

 - Swelling and tenderness